FTSE 100 Index: History

 By the spring of 1992 LTOM was sold to LIFFE for a nominal sum, consolidating derivatives of the FTSE 100 index into one exchange.
 Trading of these instruments remained solely in the institutional domain since the significant investment required to deliver electronic trading limited retail access at the time.
 Nonetheless annual volumes for 1992 in FTSE futures and options contracts hit a new high of 2.6 million and 2.2 million respectively.
 In the autumn the Bank of England directed by HM Treasury under John Major's government failed to prop up sterling to maintain the European Exchange Rate Mechanism.
 A swift devaluation of sterling on Black Wednesday and exit from the ERM benefitted the globally trading FTSE index constituents enormously as exports became cheaper overnight.
 Closing on the 15 September 1992 at 2,370.0 the index would almost triple by the end of the decade hitting a high of 6,930.2 on 30 December 1999.

 In 2024, there were the most delistings from the London market since the 2008 financial crisis, with companies citing higher valuations and cheaper costs available by switching to NYSE.
 Among them Ashtead Group, CRH, and Flutter represented almost £120 billion in FTSE 100 market capitalisation.
 Takeovers from private equity further reduced the available pool of companies that could be drawn on to populate the index, with Hargreaves Lansdown also set to delist.
 Across the entire exchange there were five delistings for every new issue, with speculation at the close of the year around the future of index stalwarts British American Tobacco, Rio Tinto, and Shell.

 Description

 The index has trading symbol UKX and is maintained by FTSE Russell, a wholly owned subsidiary of London Stock Exchange Group, which originated as a joint venture between the Financial Times and the London Stock Exchange.
 It is calculated in real time and published every second when the market is open.

+The FTSE 100 broadly consists of the largest 100 qualifying UK companies by full market value.
+The total market value of a company is calculated by multiplying the share price of the company by the total number of shares they have issued.
+The index therefore only reacts to a change in the market value of the companies excluding any dividend income an investor may otherwise reinvest.
+In order to view the effect of both market value performance and income relative to the FTSE 100 Index alone the FTSE 100 Total Return Index is used.
+Over the last four decades the total return index has doubled almost five times whilst the index has doubled slightly more than three times respectively.